 There are conservative standards of dress and behaviour in Ghana.
 Take care not to offend.
 If in doubt seek local advice.

-Homosexuality is illegal.
-Avoid open displays of affection, especially in rural communities.
+Same-sex relationships are illegal.
+Be discrete, especially in rural communities.
 More information:

 Take out comprehensive travel insurance before you depart to cover overseas medical costs, including medical evacuation.
 Make sure your policy includes adequate coverage for any pre-existing conditions.